nietzscholas9000/NLFeud/README.md

 To use this game, you will need NLTK module (natural language tool kit), including the wordnet corpus.
 NLTK wordnet may require numpy to be installed (dependency for some of NLTK).

-    in your terminal run the command:

         conda install nltk

 in your python console:

         import nltk
         nltk.download()

 nltk.download() will open a GUI window from you python console.
 Here you should click on the corpora tab, scroll down and select WordNet, then hit Download.

 This program also uses the CSV module, should be included with your python distribution.